 Eligible taxpayers may qualify for up to $1,200 each, or up to $2,400 if married filing jointly, and up to $500 for each qualifying child.

-A qualifying child is one who was claimed as a dependent on the last filed tax return, tax year 2019 or tax year 2018, and who will not reach age 17 by Dec.
+A qualifying child is one claimed as a dependent on the last filed tax return, tax year 2019 or tax year 2018, and who won't reach age 17 by Dec.
 31, 2020.
 This is the same criteria used to determine eligibility for the Child Tax Credit.

-If you’re a U.S. citizen with income less than $12,000 ($24,000 for married couples) and aren't generally required to file a tax return with the IRS, you can use the Economic Impact Payments registration tool to provide the IRS with your information needed to determine your eligibility and payment amount.
+If you’re a U.S. citizen with income less than $12,000 ($24,000 for married couples) and aren't generally required to file a tax return with the IRS, you can Non-Filers: Enter Payment Info Here tool to provide the IRS with your information needed to determine your eligibility and payment amount.

 WHO ISN’T ELIGIBLE

-Tax filers whose adjusted gross income exceeds certain threshold amounts are not eligible.
+Taxpayers whose adjusted gross income exceeds certain threshold amounts aren’t eligible.

 ||ADJUSTED GROSS INCOME